Cassette Tape Problems

 play it we suggest that you press "Rewind" until the tape stops.

-This winds up any tape sag and spillage and prevents uneven take-up and
+This winds up any tape sag and prevents uneven take-up and

 spool and all that's showing at the open side is the light-colored "leader."
 Doing